paed01/smqp/API.md

 - `content`: message content
 - `properties`: message properties, basic properties are:
   - `persistent`: boolean indicating if message is persistent, defaults to undef (true).
 Value `false` ignores the message when queue is recovered from state
-- `onMessageQueued`: optional function mainly used for interal purposes.
-Called when message was queued

 ### `recover([state])`
 ### `reject(message[, requeue = true])`